 Blood in urine occurs when leakage of Blood arises from any part of the urinary tract, from the kidneys to the urethra.
 There are many possible causes of hematuria:

 Infection is one of the most common causes of Blood in the urine.
 The bacteria can enter the urinary tract through the urethra, the tube that carries urine out of the bladder, causing urethritis.
 The infection can move up into the bladder or the prostate, causing cystitis or prostatitis or up to the kidney, causing pyelonephritis.
 These infections can be the source of blood leakage.
-The hematuria comes with painful urination, frequent urination, pain in the genital area or the flank, sometimes fever.
+The hematuria comes with painful urination, frequent urination, pain in the genital area or the flank, and sometimes fever.